Five nuclear test-ban heroes

 Peter Marshall passed away on Friday, 5 October 2012.
 His work on detecting nuclear explosions through seismic technology spanned half a century, during which time he published over 100 related scientific papers.

-Marshall was heavily involved in the CTBT negotiations between 1994 and 1996 at the Conference on Disarmament at the UN in Geneva, where he chaired the Scientific Expert Group responsible for designing the
+Marshall was heavily involved in the CTBT negotiations between 1994 and 1996 at the Conference on Disarmament at the UN in Geneva, where he chaired the Scientific Expert Group responsible for designing the International Monitoring System.
+He later held the post of head of the CTBT Monitoring Unit in the UK Ministry of Defence.

 In an article written for the very first edition of Spectrum, Marshall states that the CTBT was the most significant step since the signing of the Nuclear Non-Proliferation Treaty (NPT): "With a verifiable CTBT in force the nuclear non-proliferation objectives of much of the international community will be significantly strengthened.
 All States Parties are provided with a reduced threat to their national security thus making the world a safer place for humankind."